 Google is the undisputed market leader of search engines around the world.
 Considering this, the SEO strategies and techniques outlined in this blog post will be for Google.
 However, other search engine providers like Yahoo, Bing and Baidu etc still hold a large audience in many countries.

 Organic search means the search results that are not paid ad placement.
 SEO is almost always referring to how to improve your organic search results.
 Google has stated that organic search results receive more clicks than non-organic search results.

 What does non-organic search mean?

 Non-organic search represents search results that are paid ads.
-These ads are delivered through the Google AdWords network.
+These ads are delivered through the Google Ads network.
 Non-organic search results are easy to spot – look for the green ‘Ad’ text held within a green border on the search result.

 How do search engines work?

 - Crawling and building a searchable index of content.

 - Providing search engine users with SERPs of websites most relevant to the search criteria.

 Picture the World Wide Web as a network of traffic lights in a big city road network.
 Each traffic light is a unique piece of content such as a web page, video or image file.
 A search engine’s job is to index the entire city and detect all the traffic lights within the city, so they use the best road available – links.